M4he/Linux/JACK/PA_through_JACK/README.md

 # Preface
 This is a detailed guide about routing PulseAudio through JACK for better sound performance and system-wide enhancements (like Equalizer etc.).
-This guide makes use of a variety of GUI tools.
-If you prefer a more minimal approach, you might try [my followup guide](minimal_config/README.md).
+This guide makes heavy use of GUI tools; if you are an advanced user and prefer a more minimal approach, you might try [my followup guide](minimal_config/README.md).

 ## This is a WIP
 This is guide is a rough guideline that sums up the steps I have done for my systems.
 It has only been tested on Debian 8 (Jessie) so far, thus YMMV!